A Complete Guide to Spray Foam Insulation for Metal Buildings

 Differentiating Open-Cell and Closed-Cell Foam

-There are two classes of SPF products: open-cell and closed-cell foam.
+There are two classes of SPF products: open-cell spray foam and closed-cell spray foam.
 Open-cell SPF provides insulation and air sealing for building assemblies but allows water migration and moisture vapor movement.
 Closed-cell SPF, on the other hand, offers superior insulation and prevents water entry and excessive moisture vapor movement.
 Closed-cell SPF is recommended for applications on metal panels.

 Advantages of Spray Foam Insulation for Metal Buildings